KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

     - Employees in offices or students in schools would normally use client computers to do their work.
 - Server
     - A computer that shares resources and responds to requests from devices and other servers on the network.
     - They usually have higher capacity and are more powerful than a client as it needs to manage resources and services.
-These might in- clude:
+These might include:
         - Providing central storage of files
         - Sharing hardware such as printers
         - Controlling logins and network access